3 Days in London: The Ultimate London Itinerary for First-Timers

 London’s monuments really don’t get any more iconic than the Palace of Westminster and Big Ben, and the adjacent Westminster Bridge.
 So it only makes sense that you start your 3 days in London here!

 Westminster Bridge is one of the 35 bridges that cross the River Thames, connecting the north bank with the south bank.
-Across the bridge on the north side is the Palace of Westminster which is the home of English Parliament, and is also known as the houses of Parliament.
+Across the bridge on the north side is the Palace of Westminster which is the home of the English Parliament, and is also known as the Houses of Parliament.
 This is the meeting place for the House of Commons and the House of Lords in the United Kingdom, all important decisions are made here.
 There is always a buzz of energy around the place!

 As the name suggests this was originally built as a home for the Kings of England but several fires over the years have destroyed huge parts of the building, so heads of state were relocated to other palaces and the government remained in the offices.
 The building had significant renovation works completed in the 19th century which took over 30 years to complete.